mantrajsframework/mantrad/docs/01-mantra-development-paradigm.md

 * Mantra acts as the *glue* between them (following microkernel architecture).
 * Data persistance is transparent based on simple json models.
 * Data models are extremely simple.

-* A component can define: APIs, views, blocks, events, templates, middlewares, post and get routes, *prerequests* and *access conditions*, cron handlers and commands lines interfaces.
+* By default, a component can define: APIs, views, blocks, events, templates, middlewares, post and get routes, *prerequests* and *access conditions*, cron handlers and commands lines interfaces.
+* A component can extend the system defining new assets to be used by other components.
 * High level functionality is achieved with orchestrating functionality from low level components.
 * Decoupling of components are based on an event-driven design.